collective/i18ndude/docs/command.rst

       filenames) which should not be included by using the --exclude argument, which takes a whitespace delimited list of files (or regular expressions for files).

+      By default we add a comment showing references to file paths and line numbers that contain the message, like this:

+          #: ./browser.py:32

+      You can suppress the line numbers by using the --no-line-numbers option.
+      The default might change in the future.
+If you love line numbers, you can add --line-numbers to be sure you keep them when you get a newer version of i18ndude.
+If you specify both options, the last one wins.

   positional arguments: